US mass killings hit new high in 2019, most were shootings

 - The 41 mass killings were the most in a single year since the AP/USA Today and Northeastern database began tracking such events back to 2006, but other research going back to the 1970s shows no other year with as many mass slayings.
 The second-most killings in a year prior to 2019 was 38 in 2006.

--The 211 people killed in this year’s cases is still eclipsed by the 224 victims in 2017, when the deadliest mass shooting in modern U.S. history took place in Las Vegas.
+- The 211 people killed in this year’s cases is still eclipsed by the 224 victims in 2017, when the deadliest mass shooting in modern U.S. history took place in Las Vegas.

--California, with some of the most strict gun laws in the country, had the most, with eight such mass slayings.
+- California, with some of the most strict gun laws in the country, had the most, with eight such mass slayings.
 But nearly half of U.S. states experienced a mass slaying, from big cities like New York, to tiny towns like Elkmont, Alabama, with a population of just under 475 people.

--Firearms were the weapon in all but eight of the mass killings.
+- Firearms were the weapon in all but eight of the mass killings.
 Other weapons included knives, axes and at least twice when the perpetrator set a mobile home on fire, killing those inside.

--Nine mass shootings occurred in a public place.
+- Nine mass shootings occurred in a public place.
 Other mass killings occurred in homes, in the workplace or at a bar.

 James Densley, a criminologist and professor at Metropolitan State University in Minnesota, said the AP/USA Today/Northeastern database confirms and mirrors what his own research into exclusively mass shootings has shown.